Uvacoder/astronote/README.md

 # Astronote

-A markdwon based note taking plus productivity app for writers and developers.
+A markdown based note taking plus productivity app for writers and developers.

-## Instalation
+## Installation

 ### Step 1